 Technical Information About Geofilters

-Of course, in order for your SnapChat Geofilter to be approved, it has to be in the correct format and meet certain technical standards.
+Of course, for your SnapChat Geofilter to be approved, it has to be in the correct format and meet certain technical standards.

 Here are the technical details of how to create a geofilter and how to submit one.